A data landscape gives you an overview of the available, accessible and required data sources of your company.

 Place your data sources in one of the three areas accordingly.
 If a data source contains data of different granularity or type, place the appropriate card on the boundary of either area, or create two or more cards and place them in their respective areas.

 Complete the work on the data landscape by following these steps:

 Focus your attention on the yellow and red cards and ask yourself: "What are the open questions and critical assumptions?
 Who do we need to talk to, to gain access to these data sources?
-How can we complement missing data, for example data partnerships with other companies or with new or enhanced products for customers?"
-From this, you can directly derive tasks and the next steps and note, for example, on white cards which you position next to the relevant data sources.
+How can we complement missing data, for example with data partnerships with other companies or with new or enhanced products for customers?
+From questions like these, you can directly derive tasks and the next steps.
+These actions you can, for example, note down on white cards which you position next to the relevant data sources.

-Combine the data sources into databases and transfer the databases to the box exploitation the parent data strategy and/or the box key resources of a business model.
+Combine the data sources into databases and transfer the databases to the box utilization of the parent data strategy and/or the box key resources of a business model.

 or to add feedback.

 Thank you for your message.
 We will get back to you as soon as possible!